Planning permission for garden buildings

 A handy guide to shed, cabin and summerhouse planning permission rules in the UK.

 Adding a shed, garden cabin, or summerhouse is one of the easiest ways to improve storage, create a workspace, or enhance your outdoor living space.
-But one of the most common questions people ask before buying is if planning permission is needed.
+But one of the most common questions people ask before buying is “Do I need planning permission for a shed?”

-In most cases, the answer is no – but there are important rules you must follow.
-Getting it wrong can lead to having to alter or even remove your new building.
+In most cases, the answer is no – but there are important rules you must follow to avoid having to alter or even remove your new building.

-Here is our handy, practical guide to UK planning rules for garden buildings:
+Here is our handy, practical guide to UK planning permission for sheds, garden cabins and summerhouses:

 Most sheds, summerhouses, and cabins fall under what is known as permitted development rights, meaning you can build them without applying for planning permission.

-You are usually fine if your garden building:
+You have permitted development rights if your garden building:

 • Is used for domestic purposes (storage, hobby room, office, etc.)